omjunior/CarND-Advanced-Lane-Lines/README.md

 #### Create a binary image identifying the lanes

-I found that the most efficient method for identifying pixels belonging to lanes was not applying convolution, but simple thresholds.
+I found that the most efficient method for identifying pixels belonging to lanes was not applying convolutional filters, but to apply simple threshold values.

 I converted the image to the HLS space and combined a yellow thresholding with a white one.
 The yellow threshold was implemented by searching for a Hue channel value between 0 and 50, and both Luminance and